linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 - putting dividends to work immediately
 - changing managers

-To create a portfolio that "looks" like  \$100 million in the S&P 500 portfolio, just hold\$ 100 million in cash and go long S&P futures on \$100 million.
+To create a portfolio that "looks" like \$100 million in the S&P 500 portfolio, just hold \$100 million in cash and go long S&P futures on \$100 million.

-# Asset Allocation and Market Timing
+## Asset Allocation and Market Timing

 - Use futures to increase beta (market exposure) when the market is expected to rise and to hedge when it is expected to fall.
 Note: This isn't hedging.
 - A special variant of this strategy called "portfolio insurance" uses futures to adjust market exposure to create a profit profile that looks like a stock portfolio with a protective put option.
 We will cover portfolio insurance in depth later on, in the options portion of the course.

-# Basis Trading
+## Basis Trading

 - Combine a position in the stock portfolio for one index like the NDX and use index futures to take an opposite position in a different index to trade on relative performance.

-# Portable Alpha
+## Portable Alpha

 - Alpha is consistent excess return relative to the market.
 In a "portable alpha" strategy, a fund manager can pursue profit opportunities in a wide range of investment classes and then use futures to create effective market exposure in the market he prefers.
 - For example, an equity fund manager might offer an enhanced S&P fund that makes its alpha from currency trades and then uses futures to gain the equity exposure needed to match the S&P index.